Earthbound Light - Nature Photography from the Pacific Northwest and beyond by Bob Johnson

 Well, now you can!

 You may have started noticing this icon PhotoTips RSS Feed on some of the websites you visit.
 Guess what?
 RSS feeds are commonly denoted this way.
-The XML icon here links to the PhotoTips RSS feed, or you can also use the URL: http://www.earthboundlight.com/subscribe/phototips.xml.
+The XML icon here support to the PhotoTips RSS feed, or you can also use the URL: http://www.earthboundlight.com/subscribe/phototips.xml.

 Please note that this is not a normal web page, as it is written in XML, not HTML.
 It will display as a color-coded tree view in many web browsers, but you really need a different application to make use of it.
 Thankfully, there are a number of good options available out there.
 Read on to find out more.